 The IARC Monographs are a series of scientific reviews that identify environmental factors that can increase the risk of cancer.
 Sometimes called WHO’s “Encyclopaedia of Carcinogens”, the IARC Monographs have reviewed more than 1000 agents and have identified almost 500 known, probable, and possible carcinogens.

-The IARC Handbooks complement the IARC Monographs′ evaluations of carcinogenic hazards, providing evidence synthesis and evaluations of the cancer-preventive effects of chemopreventive agents and of primary interventions and cancer screening, using the same rigorous evaluation process as the IARC Monographs.
+The IARC Handbooks series provides evidence synthesis and evaluations of the cancer-preventive effects of chemopreventive agents, and of primary interventions and cancer screening, using the same rigorous evaluation process as the IARC Monographs.

 National and international health agencies can then take action to prevent avoidable exposures to known, probable, and possible carcinogens and to implement cancer-preventive strategies.
 Individuals, too, can use this information to make better choices that will reduce their risk of cancer.